Finding out what you can do… and how to do it

 - it is supported by up-to-date evidence, such as a current housing needs survey

-Even if these criteria are in place the planning application will be subject to approval from the planners in a number of other ways, including highways, services (water, electric, gas), ecology, archaeology and impact on open countryside.
+Even if these criteria are in place the planning application will be subject to approval from planners in a number of other ways, including highways, services (water, electric, gas), ecology, archaeology and impact on open countryside.

 Will the parish have to fund the survey or an affordable homes scheme?

 The only cost to the community is in shoe-leather, ensuring that one survey pack is delivered to each dwelling across the parish (which some communities manage alongside delivery of a parish newsletter or similar).
 The parish is not required to make a financial contribution to the scheme although some choose to donate land or sell it at a reduced rate.

-Why are housing needs surveys required when there is already a Borough / District Council housing waiting list?
+Why is a housing needs survey required when there is already a housing waiting list?

 The local authority housing waiting list generally only registers households who are looking for properties to rent whereas a housing needs survey considers all tenures of housing, from rent through to self-build.
 Many people who live in rural areas believe that affordable housing will never be built in their area so do not apply to the local housing waiting list.
 A survey is also an opportunity to consult with the local community and may help in land coming forward.